balajis/twitter-export/README.md

 work for _partial_ exodus of influencers from other platforms like Facebook and Instagram.

-Please note that Twitter and company won't go away any time soon.
+Please note that Twitter and company will be fine and won't go away any time soon.
-This is a [cave-and-commons][] setup.
-The large global social networks will likely persist for some time as "commons" where you recruit members, but these "caves" off to the side with individual communities will thrive.
+This is a [cave-and-commons][] approach.
+The large global social networks will likely persist for some time as "commons" where you recruit members, but these "caves" off to the side with individual influencer-led communities will thrive.

 Finally, as noted above, companies like Buffer that solve seemingly simple problems like this have gotten to $20M+ in ARR.
-If you can build and maintain a tool that reliably exports a large percentage of follower emails from Twitter and other social networks, with the consent of the users and at a reasonable price, you have something that a large number of influencers will pay for.
+If you can build and maintain a tool that reliably exports a large percentage of follower emails from Twitter and other social networks, with the consent of the users and at a reasonable price, you have something that a large number of influencers will likely pay for.

 [Substack]: https://substack.com